Tools

 • Function: This allows the LLM to call any Foundry function, including published AIP Logic functions.
 The latest version of the function is automatically used, but you can also specify a published version for more granular control.

-When deployed in edit mode, view mode, Workshop, or AIP Threads, users can select the "eye" icon to investigate the chain-of-thought reasoning process used to generate a response.
+When deployed in edit mode, view mode, Workshop, or AIP Threads, you can select View reasoning below a response to investigate the LLM reasoning process used to generate the response.